Sindh Literature Festival: 2023

 Naseer Gopang and Zohaib Kaka, the Managing Director of SLF, announced the saving dates for the 6th Sindh Literature Festival on social media.
 It is scheduled to take place on March 3, 4, and 5, 2023.
 6th SLF is focusing on the topic of "Aalam Sabh Abaad Kareen" in order to raise public awareness about global warming and climate change.
 The Festival will be included sessions, music, arts, and other festivities.

+2024

+The 7th Sindh Literature Festival (SLF) will take place on December 14 and 15, 2024, at the Liaquat Memorial Library in Karachi.
+This year's theme is "Save Indus, Save Life."
+The festival will feature sessions about the Indus River and include a special poetry recital to honor its cultural and historical importance.
+The event aims to raise awareness about the river's significance to the region's ecology, economy, and heritage.